uh-manoa-meteorites/uh-manoa-meteorites.github.io/index.md

 <img src="./images/postAddEventProfile.png">

-Jeff can now click on an opportunity to see and communicate information about it by clicking a card (this can be done from anywhere there is an event card) and displaying the [opportunity profile page](#opportunity-profile-page)
+Jeff can now click on an opportunity to see and communicate information about it by clicking a card (this can be done from anywhere there is an opportunity card) and displaying the [opportunity profile page](#opportunity-profile-page)

 ### Opportunity Profile Page